Skip to content

 Recommended Tools to Make This Project Easier

-You don’t need a full shop to make simple wooden toys, but having a few reliable tools makes your cuts cleaner, your shapes smoother, and the whole build way more enjoyable.
-These three tools do the heavy lifting on almost every toy you’ll make.
+You don’t need a full shop to make simple wooden toys, but having a few reliable tools makes the work faster, cleaner, and a lot more enjoyable.

 Tape Measure

 Even simple toys need accurate measurements.
-A good tape measure helps you keep your shapes consistent, line up wheel spacing, and make sure everything fits the way it should.
+A good tape measure helps keep your shapes consistent, line up wheel spacing, and make sure everything fits the way it should.

 Drill/Driver